cap-security-cartel/report-generator/source/report.md

 ### `ERC4626` rounding issues may cause system-wide failures in fractional reserve logic

-## Summary The `FractionalReserveLogic.divest()` function reverts when `redeemedAssets < loanedAssets`, which can cause system-wide failures due to `ERC4626` rounding issues.
+**Summary:** The `FractionalReserveLogic.divest()` function reverts when `redeemedAssets < loanedAssets`, which can cause system-wide failures due to `ERC4626` rounding issues.
 This vulnerability can break critical operations including borrows, repayments, and liquidations when the vault is nearly depleted.

-## Description In the `FractionalReserveLogic` contract, the `divest()` function contains conditional logic that transfers excess yield to the fee auction when `redeemedAssets > loanedAssets`, but reverts with `LossFromFractionalReserve` when `redeemedAssets < loanedAssets`:
+**Description:** In the `FractionalReserveLogic` contract, the `divest()` function contains conditional logic that transfers excess yield to the fee auction when `redeemedAssets > loanedAssets`, but reverts with `LossFromFractionalReserve` when `redeemedAssets < loanedAssets`:

 ```solidity
 if (redeemedAssets > loanedAssets) {